Regent Pacific Group is committed to a high standard of corporate governance, for which the Directors are accountable to the Company.

 Inside Information Committee

-The committee reviews and monitors the compliance of the Company with its statutory disclosure obligations under Part XIVA of the SFO, the Listing Rules and other applicable laws and regulations in respect of disclosure and transparency relevant to the Company.
+The Inside Information Committee reviews and monitors the compliance of the Company with its statutory disclosure obligations under Part XIVA of the SFO, the Listing Rules and other applicable laws and regulations in respect of disclosure and transparency relevant to the Company.

 Investment Committee